HelloStudentWorld/project3_task_management_web_app/README.md

 All tasks are displayed in a list format, showing the task description and status.

 How to Run Locally:
-Clone the repository: git clone <repository-url>
-Navigate to the project directory: cd project3-task-management-web-app Install dependencies: npm install
+Clone the repository: git clone https://github.com/HelloStudentWorld/project3_task_management_web_app Navigate to the project directory: cd project3-task-management-web-app Install dependencies: npm install
 Start the application: npm start